cyborg-ai-git/doc_evo_framework_ai/doc/25_bridge.md

 > TODO: to insert diagrams
 ### Virtual PQVpn
+VIP6 automatically translates between IPv4 and IPv6 addresses and creates bridge connections.
+Nothing to configure.
+**PQCES** automatically finds compatible servers and encrypts connections to them PQVpn protects your entire connection with post-quantum encryption from your device all the way to the destination server.
+Regular VPNs only encrypt the connection between you and the VPN server.

 #### Decentralized PQVpn
 The **Evo Bridge Layer** work as a virtual vpn , all data are crypted end-to-end , no Man-in-the middle attack are possible, no data exposed for use privacy and security

 #### Blockchain-Based Decentralization